Skip to content

 This means that at this point in time, there are four types of Data Source/Resources which can be added in this Provider:

-1. (Untyped) Data Sources (based on the Terraform Plugin SDK) (example)).
+1. (Untyped) Data Sources (based on the Terraform Plugin SDK) (example).

-2. (Untyped) Resources (based on the Terraform Plugin SDK) (example)).
+2. (Untyped) Resources (based on the Terraform Plugin SDK) (example).

-3. Typed Data Sources (based on top of the Typed SDK within this Repository) (example)).
+3. Typed Data Sources (based on top of the Typed SDK within this Repository) (example).

-4. Typed Resources (based on top of the Typed SDK within this Repository) (example)).
+4. Typed Resources (based on top of the Typed SDK within this Repository) (example).

 At this point in time the codebase uses a mixture of both (primarily the Untyped Data Sources/Resources) - in time we plan to migrate across to using Typed Data Sources/Resources instead.
+For differences between these two patterns, see the Typed vs Untyped guide.

 Interaction with Azure#